All Episodes

 That's just who we are.

-Because what happened puts this great democratic republic, this constitutional republic in jeopardy.
+But, you know, we have major components here because what happened puts this great democratic republic, this constitutional republic in jeopardy.

 These are not words that I came up with for the sake of speaking them when we talk about a dual justice system, an equal justice under the law, an equal application of our laws.

-If you really want to sum it up into different phases, you know, you have one phase where you have a favored candidate that committed felonies, violated the espionage act.
+If you really want to sum it up into different phases, you know, you have one phase where you have a favored candidate that committed felonies, violated the Espionage Act.

 There's no debate any longer.